Hamza123545/Marketplace-Technical-Foundation--Comforty/README.md

 On Day 3, we focused on integrating the APIs.
 We fetched data from external APIs and used Sanity as our content management system.
 The APIs helped us display product information dynamically:

 - **Sanity API**: Fetching data from Sanity for product details 📦.
-- **External APIs**: Data fetching from a mock API (e.g., FakeStoreAPI) for dynamic product listings 🌐.
-We were able to successfully display this data on the website via Next.js API routes.
+- **External APIs**: Data fetching from a 3rd party api into our Sanity.

 ---